 That distinction is load-bearing.
 Most agent products are sophisticated tools.
 Almost none of them are assistants in the meaningful sense -- things that operate on your behalf without requiring you to prime them first.

-Why ChatGPT Worked And Agents Haven't (Yet)
+Why ChatGPT Worked and Agents Haven't (Yet)

 Where The Industry Is Pointing

 A few directions are worth watching.
 AWS is now building managed agents with identities, logs, and production controls -- treating agents more like services than sessions.
-That's an enterprise bet on agents that run continuously, not on demand.
+That is an enterprise bet on agents that run continuously, not on demand.
 OpenAI's workspace agents operate in cloud environments, work in Slack, run on schedules.
 The pattern there is similar: reduce the number of times a human has to initiate something.

 On the consumer side, clicky.so is taking a different angle entirely.
 Built on computer-use models, it puts a small blue cursor in the corner of your screen that executes tasks described in plain English -- browser navigation, form-filling, repetitive sequences.
 You can spin up ten of them in 30 seconds.
 Battery drain is a real tradeoff.
 But the interface collapses the prompt-permission-supervise cycle into something much closer to pointing and describing.